sandroboehme/sling-gce-k8s-launchpad/README.md

 I'm more of a developer than an ops guy.
 So please validate for yourself as well if this project works for you.
 This project uses the [sample-bundle](https://github.com/sandroboehme/sling-devops-experiments/tree/master/sample-bundle) as sample web application.

-This project supports this high availability setup:
+The project supports this high availability setup:

 ![Repl Set Mongo](src/main/docu/k8s-example/Folie2.png)